 The Company considers the executive officers and directors as the key management of the Company.
-During the year ended August 31, 2023, the Company incurred \$93,849 (2022 - \$nil) in remuneration to management personnel including those persons having the authority and responsibility for the planning, directing, and controlling of the activities of the Company.
+During the year ended August 31, 2024, the Company incurred \$169,713 (2023 - \$393,849) in remuneration to management personnel including those persons having the authority and responsibility for the planning, directing, and controlling of the activities of the Company.